Nicherus/MYWALLET-API/README.md

-To run the project just enter "yarn && yarn dev"
+WORK IN PROGRESS!!

+to install -> yarn install
+to run -> yarn run dev